kushalchordiya216/task1/README.md

 To run this code you must have the following requirements satisfied
 - Java (oracleJDK11 or open-jdk-11)
 - Gradle (version 6.6.1 or higher)
-- AWS IAM credentials set up on your local machine
+- AWS IAM credentials set up on your local machine (inside a .aws folder on linux for eg.)
 - SonarQube server and SonarServer

 # Running the Code